themagicalmammal/howtolinux/README.md

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-blue.svg)](https://github.com/themagicalmammal/howtopopbuntu/graphs/commit-activity)
 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-blue.svg?style=flat)](https://github.com/themagicalmammal/howtopopbuntu/pulls)
 ##### [My Current Setup](https://www.reddit.com/r/linux/comments/k1fuus/making_a_10yearlong_macbook_owner_switch_to_pop_os/).
-###### This is done exclusively on Pop OS 20.04 but, has been tested on Ubuntu, most of these tweaks should work for every Ubuntu-based Distros out there.
 This is an extensive Guide on the set of things I use.

 # Index